dexterxx-pl/android_device_allview_x2xtreme/README.md

-# Allview X2 Soul Xtreme - LineageOS 14.1
+# Allview X2 Soul Xtreme - LineageOS 17.1

-This branch is device for building of the LineageOS 14.1.
+This branch was my sandbox on my first-life's lineage builds.

+BOOT.img is not bootable (it doesn't event looks properly after unpacking), I was also unable to debug it.

+I've probably discontinued work on it and revert to lineageos 13.0-14.1 somewhere.

 ---